CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

    ![](../media/ex8-machine-learning-dataset.png)

+   >**Note**: You may not see the same suggestions as shown in the screenshot; exact suggestions may vary.

 1. Once the cell run is completed, you will get an output similar to the below image.

    ![](../media/ex8-machine-learning-output.png)

+   >**Note**: You may not see the same suggestions as shown in the screenshot; exact suggestions may vary.

 1. Before building the model, the main frame is to split the data into train tests and splits and this would be done by Copilot itself.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion, continue to repeat this process until a suggestion is provided and click on **Run** button to execute the cell.